thedukic/EEG_preprocessing/README.md

 	pop_editoptions('option_parallel',1,'option_single',0);
 	```
 	- option_parallel = 1; % This might be problematic if you have very large files.
 The script turns off this option for motor data automatically.
-	- option_single   = 0; % Do not change this, it is very important for some methods, such as ICA, to uyse double precision.
+	- option_single   = 0; % Do not change this, it is very important for some methods, such as ICA, to use double precision.
 - By default, CUDAICA is used as it is much faster than other implementations of ICA.
 This is possible only if an NVIDIA graphics card is available.
 If this is not possible, the code will automatically switch to RUNICA, which is slower.

 # License